-Extended School Services (ESS) Assurances (Flexible Focus Fund) Dayton Independent (147) Public District - FY 2022 - District Funding Assurances - Rev 0 \ The LEA assures the that it will comply with the following provisions: The local school board and the district have approved and disseminated procedures whereby Yes pupils who have a greater need as determined by the eligibility criteria as stated in KRS 158.070 and 704 KAR 3:390 shall be referred and selected first to receive extended school services.
-The local school district further ensures that students who have greater academic need as stated in KRS 158.070 and 704 KAR 3:390 are not excluded from referral or selection for extended school services due to the inability of the parent or student to provide transportation to or from the school or site of extended school services programs. \ Yes The school informs parents or quardians of extended school services as follows: a.
-A general notification which describes the nature of the services to be offered including the opportunities for maintenance of performance, prevention of failure and reduction of academic deficiencies: b.
-A specific notification of their child's eligibility to receive extended school services; and c.
+Extended School Services (ESS) Assurances (Flexible Focus Fund) Dayton Independent (147) Public District - FY 2023 - District Funding Assurances - Rev 0 The LEA assures the that it will comply with the following provisions: The local school board and the district have approved and disseminated procedures whereby Yes pupils who have a greater need as determined by the eligibility criteria as stated in KRS 158.070 and 704 KAR 3:395 shall be referred and selected first to receive extended school services.
+The local school district further ensures that students who have greater academic need as stated in KRS 158.070 and 704 KAR 3:395 are not excluded from referral or selection for extended school services due to the inability of the parent or student to provide transportation to or from the school or site of extended school services programs.
+The school informs parents or guardians of extended school services as follows: Yes • a.
+A general notification which describes the nature of the services to be offered including the opportunities for maintenance of performance, prevention of failure and reduction of academic deficiencies: A specific notification of their child's eligibility to receive extended school services: and c.
 Written procedures for parents or guardians to request reconsideration of their children's identification or lack of identification of eligibility for extended school services.
 (If applicable) The most current policy developed by the local school board that mandates Yes attendance for any student(s) to Extended School Services is on file at the offices of Extended School Services, Kentucky Department of Education.

-4. Services.
-S me logs are maintained for personnel receiving salary from Extended School such salary is for direct services to the Extended School Services program.
-No ESS er is paid more than his/her actual hourly rate for a comparable position in the gram.
-Yes • 5. classified). expertise to chool district has written criteria for the selection of ESS staff (certified and ESS teachers and other ESS staff are first employed based on having the specific meet the needs of the students being served.
-All other criteria for employment are ad equitable to applicants.
-Yes • 6. ecords are maintained for student attendance to Extended School Services and of ogress toward individual goals.
-Yes • 7.
-The state of the s ot enrolled in ESS are allowed to utilize local school district provided transportation SS funds only to the extent that it does not increase the cost of such transportation Yes ▼ 8.
-"Intervention school year ta related to ESS services, either daytime or out of school, must be recorded in the on Tab" to the Kentucky Department of Education no later than June 30th of each r for services offered during the school year itself, and September 30th for ESS chool offerings.
-This data must include but is not limited to: Yes • a.
+4. Services. curate time logs are maintained for personnel receiving salary from Extended School vices.
+Such salary is for direct services to the Extended School Services program.
+No ESS member is paid more than his/her actual hourly rate for a comparable position in the ular program.
+5. The local school district has written criteria for the selection of ESS staff (certified and classified).
+ESS teachers and other ESS staff are first employed based on having the specific expertise to meet the needs of the students being served.
+All other criteria for employment are both fair and equitable to applicants.
+6. Accurate records are maintained for student attendance to Extended School Services and of student progress toward individual goals.
+7. Students not enrolled in ESS are allowed to utilize local school district provided transportation through ESS funds only to the extent that it does not increase the cost of such transportation to ESS.
+8. Student data related to ESS services must be shared with the Kentucky Department of Education no later than June 30th of each school year for services offered during the school year itself, and September 30th for ESS Summer School offerings.
+This data must include but is not limited to: v] a.
 Number of students receiving extended school services; b.
 Content areas where services received C. Hours of service provided; d.
 Demographic data for students receiving extended school services; and e.
 Student improvement as a result of extended school services.
-9. ESS service s for ESS are used specifically for direct services to students who are eligible for ces as defined in KRS 158.070 and 704 KAR 3:390 Section 3.
-All ESS funds are rules and regulations outline in 704 KAR 3:390 Section 4.
-Yes Yes •
+9. ESS service s for ESS are used specifically for direct services to students who are eligible for ses as defined in KRS 158.070 and 704 KAR 3:395 Section 3.
+All ESS funds are rules and regulations outlined in 704 KAR 3:395 Section 4.
+Yes V